democrats/client_side_validations/README.markdown

 ## Advanced Options

 ### Model
-If you want to define only specific fields for client side validations just override the validation_fields method
+If you want to define only specific fields for client side validations just override the validation_fields method on each model

     class Book < ActiveRecord::Base
       validatese_presence_of :author